x-vin/covidcures/docs/src/allopathic.md

    - **Low and Slow Approach:**
       1. Start with 16 ounces of water at around 20 Gamma or roughly ¼ LPM (Liter per min) 2-3 times a week.
       2. After 1 week, patient can move up to 32 ounces at or around 20 Gamma for 2-3 times a week.
-      3. Patient can then titrate up to as high of a level of gamma as desired by Medical Practitioner - see Helpful Hints below for adverse reactions
+      3. Patient can then titrate up to as high of a level of gamma as desired by Medical Practitioner - see Helpful Hints below for adverse reactions.
    - **Aggressive Approach:**
       1. Start with 16 ounces of water at around 20 Gamma or roughly ¼ LPM (Liter per min) 2 times per day/5 times a week.
       2. After 1st week have the patient work up in strength / Gamma by 10 every every 2-3 days on the same regimen of 16 ounces 2 times per day.